CompanyAbout UsOur StoryThe TeamContact UsAusmed for TeamsHelp and FAQsAusmed BrandMake a Content Suggestion

-Building therapeutic relationships and engaging people suffering from addictions is an important part of the process of minimising harm and recovery.
-Any sense of judgment or unfriendliness may result in distrust, frustration, and more deception, which can affect the treatment process for the addiction or another medical problem.
+Building therapeutic relationships and engaging people with addictions is an important part of the process of minimising harm and beginning recovery.
+Any sense of judgment or unfriendliness may result in distrust, frustration and more deception, which can affect the treatment process for the addiction or another medical problem.

 3:00pm - Afternoon Tea